azoth-lang/azoth.language.reference/src/functions.md

 example(1, 2, 3, 4, 5);
 ```

-### Initialization of the List

-When gathering the parameters into the collection type of the parameter, the compiler will generate
-code based on the available initializers and methods of the type.
-It will first look for a
-initializer taking `size, Raw_Array[T]` with any reference capability for the raw array.
-If one of
-those exists, it will construct a raw array of the values and pass the number of values and the raw
-array to that initializer.
-Even if that initializer is `unsafe` (which it should be), no safety
-error will be generated if it is outside an unsafe context.
-If no such initializer is present, it
-will look for a initializer named `capacity` taking a single argument of `size`.
-If it exists, it
-will construct the collection using that initializer passing the number of values, then call `add()`
-repeatedly, passing each value.
-If no such initializer is present, it will look for a default
-initializer, use it and add the values.
-If none of these exists, an error will be generated.

-**TODO:** maybe there should be a `params` operator instead

 ### Calling Variadic Functions with a List

 Sometimes you wish to pass a pre-existing list of values in place of the variable number of